 - Learning to read and write occurs in societies that shape whether and how reading and writing will be valued.
 Social and cultural aspects of literacy shape how texts appear, what’s learned with texts, and how learners approach literacy learning.
 There are many pathways to literacy development.

 - Understanding how literacy develops is essential to teaching literacy.

 - Effective reading instruction is shaped by principles of practice.
 There is no singular “best method” for teaching literacy.

-We believe teachers of children ages 0-8 must engage and inspire all children to love learning and reading so that they will be able and love to read and learn throughout life.
+We believe teachers of children from birth through age 8 must engage and inspire all children to love learning and reading so that they will be able and love to read and learn throughout life.

 How Are We Doing?

 Check out this population-level data related to teacher preparation and effectiveness.